WABA Signature Rides- Ride Guide

 What is this event?

-The Bloom Ride and Spring Picnic is a bicycling event to raise funds for the Washington Area Bicyclist Association (WABA)’s work in the DC region and our mission: empowering people to ride bikes, build connections and transform places.
+The Cider Ride is a bicycling event to raise funds for the Washington Area Bicyclist Association (WABA)’s work in the DC region and our mission: empowering people to ride bikes, build connections and transform places.

 Where does this event take place?

-This event starts and finishes at Franklin Park- 1332 I Street NW (map)
+This event starts and finishes at metrobar – 640 Rhode Island Avenue NE (map)

-The ride routes have participants travel through streets in DC and trails and quiet roads in Northern Virginia.
+The ride routes have participants travel through streets in DC and trails and quiet roads in Prince George’s County, MD.

 How should I get there?
 Is there parking?

-Franklin Park is conveniently located downtown and accessible by bicycle.
+metrobar is conveniently located downtown and accessible by bicycle on the Metropolitan Branch Trail.

-It is also accessible by Metro at the McPherson Square Metro stop on the orange line, Metro Center on the red line, or Mt Vernon Square on the green line.
+It is also accessible by Metro at the Rhode Island Avenue Metro stop on the red line.
 Keep in mind that Metro opens at 7am on Saturdays.

-If you plan to drive, there is street parking nearby.
+If you plan to drive, there is a paid parking lot at the site of the venue for which you must pay online (no cash).
+Alternatively, there is free parking on the weekend at the nearby Rhode Island Avenue Metro Station parking garage and there is street parking nearby.
 You should be able to park fairly close, and can plan to ride your bike a short distance to the venue.
 Consider doing some advance scouting or planning.

 When is this event?

-The Bloom Ride and Spring Picnic will take place on Saturday, May 4, 2024.
+The Cider Ride will take place on Saturday, November 2nd, 2024.

 What time does this event start?